 · Local Boston Team Wins Pitchfire: Our fellow New England robotics developer, Southie Autonomy, brought home the first prize in the Pitchfire competition.
 This Boston-based startup is developing intelligent robot software anyone can use.
 Congratulations to Southie Autonomy!

 Overall, it was an excellent week for Waypoint at RoboBusiness 2018.
-Those who visited our booth presented real, specific challenges and opportunities they needed addressed, all of which Vector can handle.
+Those who visited our booth presented real, specific challenges that are addressed by Vector, Waypoint’s autonomous mobile industrial robot.
+Hear more from Jason on how Vector empowers the workforce to improve processes and enable company growth:

 About Waypoint Robotics